May Day Parade in Havana

 International Workers' Day in Cuba - May 1

 May Day (1st of May) is massively celebrated in Cuba with workers marching with their colleagues to the Revolution Square, where special cultural and musical events are held as well as speeches from leading figures.
-The largest gathering in Cuba is in Havana, where every year more than a million workers, gather at the Plaza de la Revolucion at the foot of the giant statue of Cuba's godfather of the Revolution - Jose Marti.
+The largest gathering in Cuba is in Havana, where every year more than a million workers, parade along the streets until they reach the Plaza de la Revolucion at the foot of the giant statue of Cuba's godfather of the Revolution - Jose Marti.

 May Day in Cuba is a spectacular scene with masses of people dressed in red, waving flags and displaying banners in support of the Cuban Revolution.
 Traditionally Fidel would address the people with one of his typically lengthy speeches, encouraging and congratulating the workers on their achievements.
 Now it is assumed that Raul or another leading figure will make the speech, albeit a somewhat shorter one.